wwatkns/42_C_Projects/readme.md

 * `git clone https://github.com/wwatkins42/42Projects`

-Projects are written as such and can contain visually disturbing code atrocities due to a beast called 'La norme' which is a strict rulebook that learns us how to cleanly code at first and restrict greatly our freedom in the long term.
+Projects are written as such and can contain visually disturbing code atrocities due to a beast called 'La norme' which is a strict rulebook that teaches us how to cleanly code at first but restricts greatly our freedom in the long term.

 __Sample from the norm:__
 > - Each function must have a maximum of 25 lines.